 Radiologic Technology Program

-- Accuplacer entrance examination is required for admission to the Nuclear Medicine Technology and Radiologic Technology programs.
+- Accuplacer entrance examination is required for admission to the Radiologic Technology program.
 Applicants must submit documentation of the Accuplacer exam results for consideration as part of the competitive admission review process.

 - Accuplacer testing is also required for placement into college-level courses.